 • Simultaneously develop our four current clinical-stage product candidates for the treatment of hematological cancers.
 In March 2018, we licensed global rights to develop and commercialize AUTO1 from UCLB, which we plan to develop for the treatment of adult ALL in collaboration with UCL.
 We are co-funding a Phase 1 clinical trial of AUTO1 in adult ALL being conducted by UCL, which is designed to establish proof-of-concept in 2019.
 We will also consider further development of AUTO1 for the treatment of pediatric ALL based on emerging data generated from UCL's Phase 1 CARPALL trial of AUTO1.
 In 2017, we commenced Phase 1/2 clinical trials for AUTO3 for the treatment of DLBCL and pediatric ALL.
-Based on data emerging in 2019, we will determine whether AUTO1 or AUTO3, or both product candidates, will be taken forward for the treatment of patients with ALL.
-In 2017, we also commenced a

-Phase 1/2 clinical trial for AUTO2 for the treatment of multiple myeloma.
-We also recently initiated Phase 1/2 clinical trial of AUTO4 for the treatment of peripheral T-cell lymphoma.
-We intend to progress each of these product candidates in parallel through clinical trials.
-Depending on the results we observe in our clinical trials, we believe these product candidates may be eligible for accelerated regulatory approval pathways and we may seek to achieve breakthrough therapy designation or regenerative medicine advanced therapy, or RMAT, designation from the FDA or PRIority MEdicines, or PRIME, designation from the European Medicines Agency, or EMA.
+Based on data emerging in 2019, we will determine whether AUTO1 or AUTO3, or both product candidates, will be advanced in clinical development for the treatment of patients with ALL.
+In 2017, we also commenced a Phase 1/2 clinical trial for AUTO2 for the treatment of multiple myeloma.
+We also recently initiated a Phase 1/2 clinical trial of AUTO4 for the treatment of peripheral T-cell lymphoma.
+We intend to progress each of these product candidates may be eligible for accelerated regulatory approval pathways and we may seek to achieve breakthrough therapy designation or regenerative medicine advanced therapy, or RMAT, designation from the FDA or PRIority MEdicines, or PRIME, designation from the European Medicines Agency, or EMA.